rbibby/journey-splitter/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Ryan Bibby via [hello@rbibby.co.uk](mailto:hello@rbibby.co.uk).
+If you discover a security vulnerability, please send an e-mail to Ryan Bibby via [hello@rbibby.co.uk](mailto:hello@rbibby.co.uk).
 All security vulnerabilities will be promptly addressed.

 ## License